Types of Property Insured

 A few companies that offer older, or historic, home coverage options include Farmers, USAA, Fireman's Fund and Chubb.
 Other entities to research include National Trust Insurance Services, or you can research local agencies that may offer some protection.

-A large portion of liability claims, to the tune of half a billion dollars annually, are due to canine-related injuries.
-The average dog injury claim is $30,000.
+A large portion of liability claims (about a billion dollars annually) are canine-related, with the the average dog injury claim at $30,000.
 The general guideline is that you want to increase your liability insurance to cover all of your assets, which for most is more than the $100,000 offered with basic policies.

 The type of dog you own can make a big difference in you premium rates.
 Some insurance companies don't even cover certain dog breeds.
 Even if you do not yet have a dog, but are considering getting one, you'll want to make sure the breed is covered by your insurance.
 Commonly excluded dogs include Akitas, malamutes, chows, Doberman pinschers, German shepherds, Great Danes, pit bulls, Presa Canarios (Canary Mastiffs), Rottweilers, Siberian huskies and Staffordshire terriers.
 Mixed breed dogs with these types of bloodlines might also be excluded as well as most wolf or wild-dog hybrids.
 Some also blacklist Labrador Retrievers.

 If you are denied homeowners insurance, and you can prove that you were denied insurance, you may be able to obtain insurance via the Fair Access to Insurance Requirement Plan (FAIR).
 Many states offer some type of insurance coverage for high-risk applicants.